port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 ## FAQ

-Since the catalog RBAC can be very granular, in some instances it might not be perfectly clear what the resulting assigned permissions would do, this part aims to provide some real-world examples and the behavior of Port's RBAC in those instances:
+Since the catalog RBAC can be very granular, in some instances it might not be perfectly clear what the resulting assigned permissions would do, this part aims to provide some real-world examples and the behavior of Port's RBAC in those instances.

 ### What happens if a user lacks the permissions to edit a required property of the blueprint?

-In this case the user will not be able to register or update entities as a whole because they can't provide a value for the required property;
+In this case the user will not be able to register or update entities as a whole because they can't provide a value for the required property.

 ### What happens if the `ownedByTeam` setting is enabled for entity registration, but the user can't edit the `team` property?